szetyng/HLP5/README.md

 The new module will have to be included in `CommonTop` as a new `Instr` type, with it's `parse` and `execute` functions included using a match statement.

 ## Improvements to be made for existing modules
+### MultiR
 - Only half of the LDM/STM operations have been implemented
 - Use more complex match instead of if then else
 - More use of D.U.s as types instead of strings

+### SingleR
+- The instructions currently only accepts register and literal offsets, VisUAL accepts numerical expressions and shifted registers, too
+- Remove zero offset, it should be equivalent to an instruction with no offsets.